cronologic-de/xtdc_babel/timetagger4_user_guide_example/README.md

 1. Copy the `driver` folder from the `TimeTagger` driver installation folder (e.g., `C:\Program Files\cronologic\TimeTagger4`) to the `timetagger4_user_guide_example` folder.
-If the driver is not already installed, you can install it from
+If the driver is not already installed, you can install it from the
    [product page](https://www.cronologic.de/products/tdcs/timetagger).
 2. [`CMake`](https://cmake.org/install/) is installed.